Estimated reading time: 7 minutes

 Diet of bearded dragons

 Bearded dragons are omnivores and their diet consists mainly of insects such as crickets and dubia roaches.
-They also eat plants, primarily leafy greens such as watercress, kale, and spring greens.
+However, they also eat plants, primarily leafy greens such as watercress, kale, and spring greens.
 Bearded dragons will prefer live prey over plants but, in captivity, they can also be fed commercial diets that provide a well-balanced diet for them.

 Can Crested Geckos Live With Bearded Dragons?

 From the differences between crested geckos and bearded dragons, you can see that it isn’t wise to put them both in the same terrarium.
-You can’t get the right kind of humidity and temperature for both animals and trying to create a balance between the two is not possible without hurting one or both animals.
+You can’t get the right kind of humidity and temperature for both animals and trying to balance the two is not possible without hurting one or both animals.

 Bearded dragons have sharp teeth and have more biting power when they’re adults.
-Combine this with the smaller size of crested geckos and you’ll know that they can get really injured and stressed.
+Combine this with the smaller size of crested geckos and you’ll know that they can get injured and stressed.

 Should You Get a Crested Gecko or Bearded Dragon?